ECW When Worlds Collide: Event

 The event was attended by 1,558 people, representing ECW's then-largest audience.

 The opening bout was a singles match between Rockin' Rebel and Tommy Dreamer.
 During the match, Dreamer took a frying pan from a member of the audience and used it as a weapon, starting the tradition of ECW wrestlers using weapons given to them by the audience.
 Dreamer won the match by pinfall using a Thesz Press after interference from Rockin' Rebel's manager Jason backfired.

 In the second match, Mikey Whipwreck defended his ECW Television Championship - which he had won the prior day - against 911.
 The much larger 911 quickly overpowered Whipwreck with a chokeslam, but instead of pinning him lifted him and chokeslammed him twice more.
-After referee John Moore remonstrated with him, 911 chokeslammed both Whipwreck and Moore simultaneously, drawing a disqualification.
+After referee John "Pee Wee" Moore remonstrated with him, 911 chokeslammed both Whipwreck and Moore simultaneously, drawing a disqualification.
 After the match, 911 chokeslammed Moore twice more.

 The third match was a singles bout between Jimmy Snuka and Kevin Sullivan in what was billed as a "battle of legends".
 Sullivan was accompanied to ringside by his wife, Woman; during the match, Woman left ringside with the Sandman, revealing herself as his new manager.
 Snuka's manager Hunter Q. Robbins III then tripped a distracted Sullivan and held down his legs, enabling Snuka to pin him.
 After the match, Sullivan attacked Robbins, then threatened photographers at ringside.
 This was Sullivan's final match with ECW for six months, as he returned to WCW full-time.

 The fourth match was a Singapore canes tag team match pitting Tommy Cairo and the Sandman's estranged wife Peaches against the Sandman and a partner of his choosing, with the stipulation that the loser would receive six lashes from the Singapore cane (in reference to the caning of Michael P. Fay).
 The match came about after a temporarily blinded Sandman accidentally hit Peaches during a match with Cairo, leading to her leaving him and siding with Cairo.
 The Sandman introduced Woman as his partner for the match.
 The match ended when Peaches pinned the Sandman following a DDT by Cairo.
 After the match, Peaches caned the Sandman until Woman threw salt in her eyes.
 The Sandman and Woman then caned Cairo and Peaches.
 This match established the Singapore cane as the Sandman's signature weapon, and he began carrying a Singapore cane to the ring for the rest of his career.